mauriceLC92/awscred/README.md

-# go-awscred
+# awscred

+## What is this

+The `awscred` package is an easy to use CLI for checking what [AWS](https://aws.amazon.com/) are available in your `.aws/credentials` file and which of these credentials are valid.
+Once a check is done, you can easily apply a valid profile and clean up credentials which are no longer of use.

-## Goals
+## How to use

-- Output the AWS credentials available to you based on your `.aws/credentials` file
-- Allow you to "apply" the profile of your choice
-- When applying the profile, first check if the credentials have expired.
-If yes, choose to remove them.
-- Should run a function periodically which does a check against your credentials to see if they are still valid